No Proof: Mid America Pet Food $5.5M Class Action Settlement

 • Breeders submitting a documented pet injury claim must also submit a copy of their commercial license or other state or federal permit that was valid at the time the animal or animals were sick, injured or deceased.

-• Undocumented pet injury claims require a signed declaration describing the illness or death.
+• Class members submitting undocumented pet injury claims must provide a signed declaration describing the illness or death.

-• Documented consumer food purchase claims must include product name, date of purchase, place of purchase (store, city, state or website), along with receipts, retailer loyalty card records or other proof of purchase.
+• Class members submitting documented consumer food purchase claims must include the product name, date of purchase and place of purchase (store, city, state or website), along with receipts, retailer loyalty card records or other proof of purchase.

-• Undocumented consumer food purchase claims must include product name, retailer name, retailer location, including city and state, purchase dates, price paid per bag and number of bags purchased.
+• Class members submitting undocumented consumer food purchase claims must include the product name, retailer name, retailer location, including city and state, purchase dates, price paid per bag and number of bags purchased.

 Payout options